 This website and the information contained has been drawn from NICE guidelines and a number of clinical references.
 Find out more here.
-The website is reviewed by committee every two months.
 Please contact us if you have any questions about the information on this website.

 Up to 80% of babies become jaundiced shortly after birth.
 Find out more about baby jaundice.

 Do you have a burning question?
 Check out our FAQs or contact CLDF direct.